Try it out!

 to associate the donation to the shopper's original transaction.

 For cards, you can show the shopper if their donation is successful after you get the webhook.
-For iDeal, you get the webhook event a day or more later.
+For iDEAL, you get the webhook event a day or more later.
 You can send the outcome to the shopper using email or mobile messaging.

 Test and go live